microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

 - `internal function NDArraySizeUnsafe<'TArray>(data : 'TArray) : [Int]`
 - `internal function NDArrayOffsetUnsafe<'TArray>(data : 'TArray) : Int`

 Each of these five functions would be `body intrinsic;`, and together form the contract between the runtime and the core Q# libraries needed to support this proposed feature (see Example 7, below).
 By necessity, these functions are "unsafe," in that direct access to these functions would allow violating invariants of multidimensional arrays or bypass the type system to expose runtime failures, necessitating the `internal` modifier.
+In particular, these functions may be given access to elements that do not exist insofar as Q# user code is concerned (i.e.: are not accessible given the current strides, shapes, and offsets); these elements may have reference counts of zero, such that referring to these elements is undefined behavior.
+It is the responsibility of the Q# foundation, core, and standard libraries to ensure that undefined behavior is not exposed to user code.

 In user code, multidimensional arrays can be created and manipulated using Q# standard library functions and operations built up using the above internal functions, as described in example 7 below.
 For instance, the "diagonal" elements of a 2-D array can be extracted into a 1-D array using `Diagonal2<'T>(array : [|'T|]) : ['T]`, as shown in example 8, below.